Updated on April 12, 2020

 4. Hysteroscopy to look into the uterus anatomy

-5. Laparoscopy to check for diseases of the ovaries and for endometriosis
+5. Laparoscopy to check for disease of the ovaries and for endometriosis

 6. Blood tests to check whether the hormones (such as anti-Mullerian hormone, thyroid, prolactin or sex hormones) are normal.
-Blood test for women may be taken around day 2 to 4 of menses.
+Blood test for women may be taken on day 2-3 of menses as well as around day 21 (mid-cycle).

-PGT can be considered as genetic profiling of embryos prior to implantation.
-It is used to screen for genetic diseases so that there is a higher chance of successful pregnancy and the baby will be free of inherited diseases
+PGD can be considered as genetic profiling of embryos prior to implantation.
+It is used to screen for a genetic disease so that there is a higher chance of successful pregnancy and the baby will be free of inherited diseases

-- PGT-A (determines the correct number of chromosomes in the embryo to reduce the risk of unhealthy embryos such as Down’s syndrome and increase the success of pregnancy)
+- PGDA (determines the correct number of chromosomes in the embryo to reduce the risk of unhealthy embryos such as Down’s syndrome and increase the success of pregnancy)

-- PGT-M (determines whether embryo has inherited diseases such as Thalassemia or Cystic Fibrosis)
+- PGDM (determines whether embryo has inherited diseases such as Thalassemia or Cystic Fibrosis)

-- PGT-HLA (determines whether the embryo’s HLA matches or is compatible with it’s siblings)
+- PGDHLA (determines whether the embryo HLA matches or compatible with the siblings)

-- PGT-SR (determines the Structural Rearrangement to see if the embryos are healthy)
+- PGDSR (determines the Structural Rearrangement to see if the embryo os healthy)

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.